xliu93/NLP_with_Representation_Learning/rnn_cnn_natural_lang_inference/README.md

 ## RNN/CNN-based Natural Language Inference
 ### 1. Introduction
-An implementation of RNN/CNN based models to tackle Stanford Natural Language Inference (SNLI) tasks.
+An implementation of RNN/CNN based models to tackle Stanford Natural Language Inference (SNLI) task.
+And I will further evaluate the trained models on Multi-Genre Natural Language Inference (MultiNLI) task.
+The purpose of this little project is to experience what happens when a model trained and tuned for one domain or data distribution is used for another domain.

 ### 2. Overview
 (coming soon...)